yuzujr/C3/docs/BUILD.md

 # C3 Build Instructions

-This document provides detailed compilation and deployment instructions for C3.
+This document provides detailed compilation and deployment instructions for C3 client.

 ## Prerequisites